All Episodes

 What if there's a real pal there?

-Dallas on Sunday, Houston on Saturday, and I really appreciate you uh mentioning your tour.
+And I really appreciate you mentioning your tour.

-It's if anybody goes, they'll never forget it.
+If anybody goes, he'll never forget it.

-All right, Bill O'Reilly, all things O'Reilly.
+All right, Bill O'Reilly, all things, O'Reilly.

-If you want to join him in Dallas or Houston this weekend, it's on Bill O'Reilly.com.
+If you want to join him in Dallas or Houston this weekend, it's on billo'reilly.com.

-Sir, thank you, and thanks for defending me.
+Sir, thank you and thanks for defending me.

-You want to be a part of the program.
+800-941-Sean, you want to be a part of the program.

-Uh when we come back, by the way, we're gonna update you on the Supreme Court filing uh of the attorney general of Arizona on the public charge rule, which would ensure that non-citizens are able to financially support themselves, something few people talk about.
+When we come back, by the way, we're going to update you on the Supreme Court filing of the Attorney General of Arizona on the public charge rule, which would ensure that non-citizens are able to financially support themselves.

 That's next.